 The best way to know how users feel about the website is to ask them directly.
 A quick survey can grant marketers a wealth of information.
 A popup survey on a landing page can ask users how they first learned about the institution, or what the institution can do to improve the page’s experience.
 Marketers can ask more in-depth questions and opinions through surveys sent to the student body.
 Offering gift cards or campus merch can be a great incentive to encourage users to participate.

-Thinking about a higher education website design strategy?
+Thinking about UX design for Higher Education?
 Let us know, we’d love to get started!